6 Approximate derivatives in Julia

 Let \(f(x) = \cos(x)\) over the interval \([0, 360]\) (in degrees).
 When is the function increasing?

 From the relationship of the derivative and the function, we know the answer is when \(f'(x) > 0\).
 For this example, we can solve this directly as \(f'(x) = -\sin(x)\) and we know when that is positive (well you are supposed to anyways: when the angle is in the third and fourth quadrants).
-Let’s see how we would do this task with julia and compare.
+Let’s see how we would do this task with Julia and compare.

 First, we only need the derivative, so we just ask: